What you need to do if you want to obtain a PhD from the Faculty of Human Sciences:

 Good scientific practice and scientific integrity:

-Type of dissertation:
+Types of dissertation:

 In the course of the dissertation process, it may turn out that a different type of dissertation than the one you initially chose proves to be more appropriate.
-In this case, it is possible to change the type of dissertation subsequently.
+In this case, it is possible to change the type of dissertation accordingly.

 Template for the dissertation:

-Step 3c: Your membership of the Graduate School of the Faculty of Human Sciences
+Step 7: Your membership in the Graduate School

 As a doctoral candidate of the Faculty of Human Sciences you are automatically a member of the Graduate School